opnfv/promise/requirements/03-arch.rst

 ----------------------------

 .. figure:: images/figure2.png
+   :name: figure2
    :width: 90%

    Resource capacity management message flow: notification of capacity change

-Figure 2 shows a high level flow for a use case of resource capacity management.
+:numref:`figure2` shows a high level flow for a use case of resource capacity management.
 In this example, the VIM notifies the NFVO of capacity change after having received an event regarding a change in capacity (e.g. a fault notification) from the NFVI.
 The NFVO can also retrieve detailed capacity information using the Query Capacity Request interface operation.

 .. figure:: images/figure3.png
+   :name: figure3
    :width: 90%

    Resource capacity management message flow: query of capacity density

-Figure 3 shows a high level flow for another use case of resource capacity management.
+:numref:`figure3` shows a high level flow for another use case of resource capacity management.
 In this example, the NFVO queries the VIM about the actual capacity to instantiate a certain resource according to a certain template, for example a VM according to a certain flavor.
 In this case the VIM responds with the number of VMs that could be instantiated according to that flavor with the currently available capacity.

 Resource Reservation
 --------------------

 .. figure:: images/figure4.png
+   :name: figure4
    :width: 90%

    Resource reservation flow

-Figure 4 shows a high level flow for a use case of resource reservation.
+:numref:`figure4` shows a high level flow for a use case of resource reservation.
 The main steps are:

 * The NFVO sends a resource reservation request to the VIM using the Create Resource Reservation Request interface operation.